Hkwln/nnupytorch/Readme.md

 How do you orientate here:
 The exciting folders are
 - single layer neural network: here i experiment with only single layer neural network and discuss the usecase of such
+- cnn:
+  a simple cnn which recognizes some math symbols
+- transformer-based-nn:
+ not yet finished ---
+- ocr:
+  not yet finished ---
 - sentiment_analysis:
      here i coded a rnn which can give you the mood of a message: positive,negative,neutral imports.py just imports all packages